odoo/odoo/doc/howtos/backend.rst

     * Using model inheritance, modify the existing *Partner* model to add an ``instructor`` boolean field
-    * remove the *Attendee* model which is an unnecessary indirection: attendees are directly partners
     * Using view inheritance, display this fields in the partner form view

     .. only:: solutions